henrycosentino/jobs_data_analysis/README.md

 ## Project Overview

-The purpose of this project is to explore the effect of higher- or lower-than-expected economic data releases on the 2-year and 10-year U.S. Treasury yields.
+The purpose of this project is to explore the effect of higher- or lower-than-expected economic data releases on 2-year and 10-year U.S. Treasury yields.

 ## Steps Involved: